Army Security Cooperation Group–South: History

 By October 2017, the 1st Security Force Assistance Brigade was established at Fort Benning.

 On January 11, 2018, it was announced that the 1st SFAB would deploy to Afghanistan in Spring 2018.

 On 8 February 2018, 1st SFAB held an activation ceremony at Fort Benning, revealing its colors and heraldry for the first time, and then cased its colors for the deployment to Afghanistan.
 It is made up of the first graduates of the Military Advisor Training Academy (MATA), also located at Fort Benning.

 1st SFAB deployed to Afghanistan in February 2018 and returned to Fort Benning in November of the same year.

 On 7 July 2018, Corporal Joseph Maciel, Task Force 1st Battalion, 28th Infantry Regiment, attached to 2nd Battalion 1st SFAB, was killed in an apparent insider attack in Uruzgan Province, Afghanistan.
 On 3 September 2018, 3rd Squadron, 1st SFAB Command Sgt.
 Maj.
 Timothy Bolyard was killed in an apparent insider attack while visiting the Afghan army's 4th Brigade, 203rd Corps.

 The 1st SFAB conducted hundreds of persistent advising missions, and facilitated operations with thirty plus Afghan National Army Kandaks (Afghan battalions), 15+ Brigades, Regional Training Centers, and Afghan divisional and corps headquarters.

 Six engineering advisor teams from the brigade provided hands-on experience and testing of secure communications between NATO allies and partners during Exercise "Allied Spirit X", led by the German 1st Panzer Division, in April 2019.

 In Summer 2019 Combat Advisor Teams 1221 and 1222 became the first SFAB elements to participate in the United States Military Academy's Cadet Field Training, a four-week-long program which includes a six day field training exercise.

+On January 27, 2026 the 1st Security Force Assistance Brigade was deactivated and it became the Army Security Cooperation Group–South (ASCG-S) in a repatching ceremony.
+ASCG-S has assumed the missions of the Joint Security Cooperation Group-Panama (JSCG-P) and the Combined Jungle Operations Training Center (CJOTC).
+The jungle training center is being used by both U.S. Army soldiers, Marines and U.S. Air Force security forces in partnership with Panamanian forces.